School shootings with female shooters

 1996

-Jillian Robbins, 19, was accused of opening fire at Penn State University with a rifle, killing 21-year-old student Melanie Spalla, The Collegian reported.
+Jillian Robbins, 19, was accused of opening fire at Penn State University with a rifle and killing 21-year-old student Melanie Spalla, The Collegian reported.

 Robbins, who was mentally ill, pleaded guilty to third-degree murder and attempting to kill another four people, the AP reported in 1998.
 She was sentenced to 30 to 60 years behind bars.